Facebook

 Best Cordless Grass Shears

-WORX Shear Shrubber Trimmer
+Worx Shear Shrubber Trimmer

 • Compatible with all Worx 20V/40V tools

-• Includes sheath guard
+• Includes sheath guard to protect the blade

 • Rubberized handle reduces vibrations